As passionate as I can be about things, I’ve only just begun to connect with the spectrum of emotions I had buried all my life under the stoicism.

 A minute and a half into the first round, and blood rains over Shogun’s face.
 He stays bloody to the end.
 By the third round, both he and Hendo have drained their reserve.
 Round Four, they pummel.
 And Hendo looks at the clock.
 An eloquent moment: two hundred pounds of muscle and he wonders when he can stop.

 The men hang by a thread through the distance, the longest 25 minutes of their lives.
 It’s not muscle in the last round.
 Shogun and Hendo find themselves in the mental corner.
-They have given up their all and for one of them, it won’t be good enough.
+They have given up their all and for one of these men, it won’t be good enough.
 What follows will ride on mind and will.
 Shogun gives Hendo a run for his money, but Hendo had done too much damage too fast from the first round not to win in the judges’ eyes.
 The call remains a technicality for many, fans the world over moved by the warrior spirit of both men.

-Soon after, I caught some words from The Korean Zombie on the gym screen, a crash introduction to the relatively new but popular mixed martial artist who earned the moniker from his singular ability to plow through all injuries and blows.
-Thrilled to his wildest dreams that he was slated to fight UFC Featherweight Champion Jose Aldo, Chan Jung said, “I’m willing to put everything on the line…I would give my life to be champion.”
+Soon after, I caught some words from The Korean Zombie on the gym screen, a crash introduction to the relatively new but popular mixed martial artist who earned the moniker from his singular ability to plow unthinkingly through injuries and blows.
+Thrilled to his wildest dreams to be slated to fight UFC Featherweight Champion Jose Aldo, Chan Jung said, “I’m willing to put everything on the line…I would give my life to be champion.”
 How stupid.
 How marvelous.
 Beautiful.
 I became enthralled.
 Three years he had chased the chance to take the title from the eight-year undefeated champion.
 I asked The Zombie in my head: What makes you define years of your life by a moment you hold in your dreams?
 Where does the confidence even come from, to disagree with the masses that your opponent is superior?

 Aldo: “I don’t even see a chance of losing.”